Stereotypes of Arabs and Muslims in the United States: "Billionaires, bombers, and belly dancers"

-A report titled 100 Years of Anti-Arab and Anti-Muslim Stereotyping by Mazin B. Qumsiyeh, director of media relations for the American-Arab Anti-Discrimination Committee, describes what some in the Arab American community refer to as the "three B syndrome": Arabs in American media are typically portrayed as either bombers, belly dancers, or billionaires.
+A report titled 100 Years of Anti-Arab and Anti-Muslim Stereotyping by Mazin B. Qumsiyeh, director of media relations for the American-Arab Anti-Discrimination Committee, describes what some in the Arab American community refer to as the "three B syndrome": Arabs in American media are typically portrayed as bombers, belly dancers, or billionaires.
 This refers to a recurring depiction of Arab men as terrorists or wealthy oil magnates, and Arab women as exoticized sexual objects.

 The report also highlights the harmful nature of these stereotypes, especially in cartoons, which often insult Arabs and Muslims.
 According to Qumsiyeh, such portrayals not only cause psychological harm but also contribute to dehumanization, which can lead to acts of physical violence.
 He writes:

 Thomas Edison made a short film in 1897 for his patented Kinetoscope in which "Arab" women wearing enticing clothes dance to seduce a male audience.
 The short clip was called Fatima Dances.
 The trend shifted over the years and was dominated by the "billionaires" stereotype for a short while, especially during the oil crises of the 1970s.
 However, in the last 30 years, the predominant stereotype by far has been "Arab bombers".

-In a piece published in the Los Angeles Times 28 July 1997, Laila Lalami offers a satirical “12-step guide” to making a successful Arab-bashing movie.
-Her list includes tropes such as: “the villains must all have beards,” “they must all wear keffiehs'’,” “they must have names like Ali, Abdul, or Mustapha,” and “they must threaten to blow something up.”
+In a piece published in the Los Angeles Times 28 July 1997, Laila Lalami offers a satirical "12-step guide" to making a successful Arab-bashing movie.
+Her list includes tropes such as: "the villains must all have beards", "they must all wear keffiehs", "they must have names like Ali, Abdul, or Mustapha", and "they must threaten to blow something up".

 Following the September 11 attacks, Arab-American actors were increasingly typecast in roles depicting terrorists in film and television.

 Jack Shaheen, professor emeritus of mass communications at Southern Illinois University, critically examined the portrayal of Arabs in American media in his book, The TV Arab (ISBN 0-87972-309-2).
 He identified more than 21 major films released over a ten-year span in which the U.S. military is depicted killing Arabs—frequently presenting them as terrorists or adversaries of the United States.
 Notable examples include: